 You can supplement this build with whatever weapons or armor you choose, but fundamentally this build is centered around making the best possible gear for whatever playstyle you choose.
 You’ll be producing whatever gear you want on demand, enchanting it to the best possible level, and compounding it with the potions to make you a living god.
 You can even supplement whatever god-tier equipment you produce with potions that fortify your skills that much more.

-As a bonus, the interaction between these three core skills lets you easily produce potions and equipment that can sell for thousands of septims, supplementing whatever material costs you might encounter in trying to build the equipment of your dreams.
+As a bonus, the interaction between these three core skills lets you easily produce potions and equipment that can sell for thousands of septims, easily covering whatever material costs you might encounter in trying to build the equipment of your dreams.

 5. The Staggerer